 “That’s so short!
 You’ll barely even get enough time to relax.”
 Maria said, “We’re on week 2 of our 3-week vacation.”

 “I know all about weirdos; I work in construction, and there’s a litter of weirdos on each job.”
-Ceaser chuckled, “But I love my job.
+Cesar chuckled, “But I love my job.
 Right now, we’re in the off-season, so I was laid off until our next job comes in at the end of the month, and since Maria is my stay-at-home girlfriend, it makes it so easy to plan these long vacations.”

 “That’s absolutely wonderful!”
 Syd said, “Hey, you guys are really cool.
 You should join us for trivia; it's about to start.”

 “That sounds like so much fun!”
-Maria said with her eyes wide, “I’m the queen of trivia; we play all the time when we are home!”
+Maria said with her eyes wide.
+“I’m the queen of trivia; we play all the time when we are home!”
 Without further delay, we made our way back to the game room.

 “That was so much fun!”
-Syd said she looked over at me, and I could see the message she was telling me in her eyes: I think we found our travel buddies.
+Syd said as she looked over at me, and I could see the message she was telling me in her eyes: I think we found our travel buddies.

 “Yes, I was thinking the same thing!
 We’ll have a girl’s day tomorrow, and the guys can do their own thing.”